 I SWEAR TO GOD it will make a difference.

 I feel like I just came up with the answer to world peace.

-I am going to start learning how to speak a new language so I can say things to people on social media to confuse them.
+I’m going to learn how to speak a new language so I can say things to people on social media to confuse them.
 It started when one of my friend’s friends said something (argumentative, of course) about Satin on a Facebook post when in actuality she really meant Satan.
-I wanted so badly to say Taffeta was going to come down from Cashmere and she would be damned under the wrath of Chenille but thought I would probably burn in Damask for saying so.
+I wanted so badly to say Taffeta was going to come down from Cashmere and they would damn her under the wrath of Chenille, but thought I would probably burn in Damask for saying so.